V41BH4VR4JPUT/PYTHON/README.md

 # PYTHON
-python repository
+Python repository
 <br>
-practice codes and Some exercises and small projects.
+Practice codes and Some exercises and small projects.